DarkStarSword/3d-fixes/Stranded Deep (DX11)/README.md

 - Automatically adjust the crosshair depth
 - Automatically remove the crosshair when it is faded out
 - HUD depth adjustment is disabled when in a menu.
-- <strike>Parallax sand is now 3D</strike> Effect is not used in latest update
+- Parallax sand is now 3D
 - SSAO artefacts on rocky surfaces
 - Ocean misalignment when camera is tilted